AdobeDocs/experience-manager-65.en/help/sites-deploying/queries-and-indexing.md

 Below is an example of a base configuration that can be used with all three Solr deployments described in this article.
 It accommodates the dedicated property indexes that are already present in AEM and should not be used with other applications.

 To properly use it, you must place the contents of the archive directly in the Solr Home Directory.
-In the case of multi-node deployments, it should go directly under the root folder of each node.
+If there are multi-node deployments, it should go directly under the root folder of each node.

 Recommended Solr configuration files